 This Kona Storm developed in a region of modest climatological potential intensity that was, however, substantially enhanced by the cutoff cyclone aloft.
 For example, on December 17th, the conventional (unmodified) potential intensity at the position of the 950 hPa cyclone center was about 55 ms-1, compared to the 75-80 ms-1 values of the modified potential intensity.
 One can only speculate whether a surface flux-driven cyclone would have developed without the enhanced cooling associated with the cutoff cyclone aloft.

-Figure 22 shows the 950 hPa geopotential height field of another Kona Storm, that of March, 1951.
+The Kona Storm of March, 1951 is a more unambiguous case of a cyclop.
+Figure 22 shows the 950 hPa geopotential height field of another .
 The storm, at that time, was classified by the Joint Typhoon Warning Center as a tropical cyclone, but the climatological potential intensity there at that time of year could not have supported any tropical cyclone.
-Figure 22c shows that substantial was associated with a cutoff cyclone in the upper troposphere, making possible the existence of a cyclop.
+Figure 22c shows that substantial was associated with a cutoff cyclone in the upper troposphere, making possible the existence of this cyclop.